K9ineX3D/CTF-Writeups/TryHackMe/Ignite/ignite.md

+# TryHackMe: Ignite

+## Initial Enumeration

-first start the machine and start with a basic nmap scan to find what's running
+First, let's start with a basic Nmap scan to discover open ports and services:

 ```bash
 nmap -A -p- -T4 10.48.144.132
 Starting Nmap 7.95 ( https://nmap.org ) at 2025-11-01 10:48 +06